Keep These 10 Change Management Principles Top Of Mind

 2. Have A Plan, But Adapt It

-Before a great change management plan is drawn up, its architects will have reviewed as much data, and analyzed as many systems and behaviors as possible so they can redesign systems, and processes as necessary.
+Before a great change management plan is drawn up, its architects will have reviewed as much data, and analysed as many systems and behaviours as possible so they can redesign systems, and processes as necessary.

 In many ways, that’s the easy part.
 When other people get involved, however, even the most perfect plan starts to go awry.